Fuel Tool: how we calculate fuel efficiency of drive systems in an early design stage

 This is one example, with another being the components that can improve the energy efficiency of vessels – waste heat recovery.
 These can contribute to an approximate 5% efficiency increase and are being increasingly used in the maritime sector.

 Figure 2: Example of a two-speed propulsion system installed on a hopper dredger.

 While improvement measures can promise high efficiencies, do they actually deliver on their promise?
 Commonly, vessels have complex drive systems and varying operational profiles, which makes it difficult to estimate fuel savings in various conditions.

-In order to obtain an accurate estimate of the fuel saving of a vessel, IHC developed the Fuel Tool.
+In order to obtain an accurate estimate of the fuel saving of a vessel, Royal IHC developed the Fuel Tool.
 Using this, different drive systems and efficiency improvement measures can be compared in the design stage, for a certain operational profile to be defined.

 Our tool combines detailed information of drive system components (for example, an engine fuel efficiency map – figure 3) with the power requirements in the operational profile of a vessel.
 The profile can be obtained by onboard measurements (such as power) and with the help of Searchlight, which can track the vessel’s speed.

 This combination provides realistic estimates of fuel consumption, creating a good basis upon which to select the best drive system design, and for further discussions with customers and suppliers.

 Figure 3: Engine fuel efficiency map of the Fuel Tool (variable engine speed results in a lower consumption than a constant speed).